How to Swap a K20A2 into a MR2 Spyder (ZZW30)

 Now you can start to install the exhaust system using the configuration you purchased.
 Many options are available here.
 Our customer chose the PPE header and PPE High Flow cat with a stock muffler.

 Put your wideband sensor in the hole closest to the header for a proper reading. ( Do not confuse with with a narrow band sensor)

 Do not forget to add oil if you have not done so already.
 You can also connect the battery.
-To assemble the positive terminal of the battery attach the new lead you made from the charge harness to the other OEM positive lead by the nut and bolts on the top, simply tighten them and atach it to the battery.
+To assemble the positive terminal of the battery attach the new lead you made from the charge harness to the other OEM positive lead by the nut and bolts on the top, simply tighten them and attach it to the battery.
 Your almost ready to start the car.